diegopacheco/diegopacheco-architecture-library/src/epilogue/GLOSSARY.md

 **Scalability**
 A property enabling systems to handle growth and load efficiently, also applies to engineering teams working in parallel.

+**Secrets Management**
+The practice of securely storing, rotating, accessing, and auditing sensitive credentials and keys using tools like AWS KMS, HashiCorp Vault, or secrets managers.

+**Security Audit**
+Systematic examination of systems for security vulnerabilities, compliance issues, and adherence to security standards.
+Part of attention to detail.

+**Service Contract**
+The explicit API specification defining how services communicate, including request and response formats, error handling, and behavioral guarantees.
+Well-designed contracts enable loose coupling and allow internal implementation changes without breaking clients.

 **Schema Evolution**
 The practice of changing data structures, API contracts, or message formats over time while maintaining compatibility with existing clients and services.